hrishikeshs/writings/information-processing-in-disguise.md

-Similarly, if you could get every patient's schedule, and the information about the hospital - doctors' existing appointments, availability of nurses, rooms, etc, you could build a pretty good system for matching doctor's with patients.
+Similarly, if you could get every patient's schedule, and the information about the hospital - doctors' existing appointments, availability of nurses, rooms, etc, you could build a pretty good system for matching doctors with patients.

 Earlier, it was hard to obtain this kind of information because we just didn't have networks that could feed this info from the source where it was generated